An antique cut does not imply "old." In fact, most "antique" stones have been cut very recently.

 The yield from the rough is very low with this type of cut, which makes it a very uneconomical way of treating precious material.
-That is the reason why the true Asscher cuts, with high crown and small table are rarely cut today.
+That is the reason why the true Asscher cuts, with a high crown and small table are rarely cut today.

 At one time the Asscher factory employed 500 people.
 The polishing wheels used to be powered by steam engines attached to long shafts with leather belts.
 The driving shafts ran the entire length of the building.
 Even after the introduction of electricity, the original shafts were retained.